axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/pdbtool.1.md

 - `--template=\<template-expression\>` or `-T`

-    A `syslog-ng` template expression that is used to format the output messages.
+    An AxoSyslog template expression that is used to format the output messages.

 - `--verbose` or `-v`